 - For personal charging in deeded or assigned spots, it’s typically considered fair for the HOA to pay for the installation, EV charging station hardware costs, and any ongoing networking or service fees.
 The use of common-area electricity is often the responsibility of the condo owner.
 There are two common options for upgrading electrical panels and infrastructure:

 - Hub and spoke: The HOA pays for a new “hub” EV panel in the electrical room or close to parking spots.
 EV owners can then pay to install a charging station “spoke” from that panel.
 Selling access to the panel pays for the cost of installation over time.

 - Charging fund: Organize a group of current and future EV drivers to subsidize a new electrical panel for charging.
-Everyone who chips in gets to claim a spot first.
-Typically, the HOA will authorize the work, but only a select group pays for it.
+Everyone who contributes gets to claim a spot first.
+Typically, the HOA will authorize the work but only a select group pays for it.

 Your HOA will be able to set the pricing however they see fit and agreed upon by the residents.
 ChargePoint then tracks usage and does all the billing and payment processing from the driver on the backend and then deposits the revenue back to the HOA.

 How are EV charging policies for HOAs created for condos?

 - After getting a better idea of the EV charging installation project scope, your HOA can develop an EV charging policy that establishes how to divide costs, provide access to charging and manage EV charging operations.
 Your proposed EV charging policy should consider: